10 October 2024

 From here on it was mostly about getting home.
 Monica had been part of facetime calls with most of my hosts but it was no substitute for me physically being home and she certainly deserved a break from worrying about me having a road accident.
 I developed new gratitude for those who maintain safe highways, posting reduced speed limits that keep one from barreling down a precipice.
 But I still had about two thirds of the continent to traverse, so the following days were long on driving/charging and short on interacting.
 My final ABBs were in Albert Lea MN, Rapid City SD, Bozeman MT, and Spokane County WA.
 The morning temperatures were starting to dip into the 30s.
 The climate-crisis events encountered along the way were minimal, particularly given what was happening in SE US.
 A wildfire in Dayton WY was visible for miles driving out of Sheridan and the rain was so heavy entering OH from PA that cars were spinning out, but my route was never flooded out.

 Having an audio accompaniment to my drive was the key to survival.
 Most often I listened to my 128 gb thumb drive containing music collected over the decades—tracks sounding in random order.
-I also streamed five Shakespeare plays (found on the Shakespeare Network, apparently created for radio many years ago by a British cast), sought out NPR stations, and on weekdays streamed Democracy Now.
+I also streamed six Shakespeare plays (found on the Shakespeare Network, apparently created for radio many years ago by a British cast), sought out NPR stations, and on weekdays streamed Democracy Now.
 It was only in a few mountainous areas that such streaming failed, surprisingly.
 Crossing from SD into WY as the rising sun was casting long shadows on the multi-hued rock faces and grasses, the Adagio from Mahler's Third Symphony came up on shuffle.
 Usually I don't ascribe a divine hand in choices made by the randomizing algorithm, but this may have been the exception.
 I was brought back to perhaps 30 years ago when I was painting the studio trim at my parents' home and my dad was on crutches following knee surgery.
 This same movement was playing on the radio as he was making his way towards the bathroom, trying to hide his weeping.
 He muttered, "I can't handle music like this.
 It undoes me."
 Here, 26 years after his passing, I broke into sobs of my own, sensing his presence in the passenger seat as we beheld this sublime landscape together.

 I took a detour to visit the top edge of the Bighorn Canyon wildlife refuge, where there was no canyon but the Bighorn River at least—continuing my soul-of-the-river pilgrimage.
 The water felt warm enough for swimming but the current looked treacherous, as may be seen in this video clip.